0xTas/macgen/README.md

 # MACgen

-A simple tool that spits out any number of fake MAC addresses you want.
+A simple tool that spits out any number of fake MAC addresses you want.<br>
+It doesn't change your system's configuration in any way, just prints randomized addresses to stdout.

 ## Usage